AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/c24fda3d-2183-4751-9c01-4561ece2b5b3)

-You done.
+You're done.
 Load the game.
 Load the .mp3 file in the Note Shop.
+It will load the .chart file and the package contents, if you added any. (custom highway art, album art)

 ░░░░░**Advanced Charts**░░░░░░░░░░░░░░░░░░░░░░░░░